For those of us who live outside the high-powered media bubble..

 For those of us who live outside the high-powered media bubble, it's actually quite laughable to watch two key players in the Australian media industry go tit-for-tat in a battle of he said/she said.

 Timeout!
 Needing to finally upgrade the general style of my existing page.
-Ideas regarding the look at http://friendlygiantmaintenance.ca?
-Definitely an accomplished Halton based house painter when desired inside the general Ontario region.
+Ideas regarding the look at https://www.awakensolutions.com?
+Definitely a top-notch Montreal based SEM provider when desired inside the general Quebec region.
 Value a remark.
 With thanks!

 *Disclaimer: In the interest of fair play, I need to state that I used to intern at Mamamia.
 However, I am not currently associated with them, nor does anything I say in anyway represent them.All opinions expressed on mysocial media feeds/on my website/in this article are my own.